Daniel FitzGerald Runde

-Daniel FitzGerald Runde (born January 21, 1972) is a senior executive and strategist recognized for his expertise in U.S. foreign policy, national security, international development, international trade, investment, global business and organizational change.
-Runde is the author of the book The American Imperative: Reclaiming Global Leadership through Soft Power (2023).
+Daniel FitzGerald Runde (born January 21, 1972) is an American foreign policy and international development expert.
+He is the author of The American Imperative: Reclaiming Global Leadership through Soft Power (2023).

-Runde is a senior advisor at BGR Group and a senior advisor (non-resident) at the Center for Strategic and International Studies.
-From 2010 to 2025, Runde was senior vice president, director of the Project on Prosperity and Development, and holder of the William A. Schreyer Chair in Global Analysis at CSIS.
-He was also acting director of the CSIS Americas Program from 2020 to 2022.
+Runde is a senior advisor at BGR Group and a senior advisor at the Center for Strategic and International Studies (CSIS).
+From 2010 to 2025, he served as senior vice president, director of the Project on Prosperity and Development, and holder of the William A. Schreyer Chair in Global Analysis at CSIS.